MonarchApp/monarch/docs/domains_events_and_language.md

 *Rationale* - Has no power connotations.
 Evokes silly, but also a bit of badass.

+### Resource
+A person, asset, article, support group, or other miscellaneous entity that can benefit a user.

 ### Conversation
 A dialog opened between two users that facilitates the sending and receiving of messages.